hb9kns/cwondr/README.md

 All of this should well be possible, except that to my knowledge, such a device is not (yet) available commercially.
-If you know about something similar, please [contact me][] ASAP!
+If you know about something similar, please [write me][contact] ASAP!

 ## The Problem

-- CW nowadays is mostly used for contesting and DX, only rarely for chatting
+- CW is mostly used on HF (except for beacons) and for contesting and DX, rarely for chatting
-- Handheld VHF/UHF transceivers are only available for FM voice transmission
+- CW has disappeared from everyday use, and we need to fire up rather complicated rigs for working it
 - HF requires big antennas and is not suited for operation "out of pocket"
+- cheap and simple portable VHF/UHF transceivers are only available for FM voice transmission

-## The Solution
+## The Solution: pocket-sized, USB powered 430 MHz CW transceiver

-- 5 V power is widely available in USB supplies and batteries: no development!
+- 5 V power is widely available in USB supplies and batteries
-- 70 cm is an uncrowded band suitable for short range contacts: low noise!
+- 430 MHz is a not too crowded band suitable for short range contacts and antennas easy to carry around
-- RF systems for 70 cm are widely available: cheap development!
+- cheap and small RF systems for 70 cm are widely available (PMR, ISM band remote controls)
 - Arduino and similar solutions provide low-power control facilities

 ## The Dream

 - mobile-phone sized device
 - powered by external USB source, low power consumption in receive mode
-- key button for CW transmission included, external possible
+- direct key button for CW transmission included, external possible
 - small loudspeaker included, main operation through earphones
-- user interface through buttons and Morse sidetone, i.e no display required
+- user interface through buttons and Morse sidetone (no display)
-- selectable transmit power levels for short range QSOs
+- transmit power up to 5 W, reduced levels for short range QSOs

 ## Participation